wgmo/graphtik/docs/source/arch.rst

         with :func:`.set_marshal_tasks()` or set with a flag on each operation / `pipeline`.

-        Note that `sideffects` do not work when this is enabled.
+        Note that `tokens` do not work when this is enabled.

     plottable
         Objects that can plot their graph network, such as those inheriting :class:`.Plottable`,